krishna9786/JPMC-tech-task-2-PY3/README.md

 <h1>Step3.Generate a patch file of the changes you made.</h1>
 <p>
-Follow this steps to create patch file
-Fire up a terminal, enter the repository via the terminal you opened (via the cd
+Follow this steps to create patch file open a terminal, enter the repository via the terminal you opened (via the cd
 <repo_name_here> aka change directory command) and do the following commands
 (one line, one command)</p><br/>
 <ol>